quanteda/tutorials.quanteda.io/content/basic-operations/dfm/dfm.markdown

 ## 0.01755937 0.01364325 0.01250632 0.01237999
 ```

-You can also weight frequency count by uniqueness of the features across docuemnt use `dfm_tfidf()`.
+You can also weight frequency count by uniqueness of the features across docuemnt using `dfm_tfidf()`.

 ```r